 Born and raised in the Boston area, I wanted to attend a college far, far away from the parochial community where I spent my childhood and adolescence.
 Instead, I went to a nice liberal arts university in Cambridge.

 I graduated in 2013 with a B.A. in the History and Literature of America (translation: American Studies).
 My studies focused on twentieth-century literature, art, and feminist political thought.
-I wrote an essay about negotiating the fanciness of that place and my family's South Boston roots that was published by Longreads in the fall of 2017.
+I wrote an essay about negotiating the fanciness of that place and my family's South Boston roots, and it was published by Longreads in the fall of 2017.

-After graduating college, I spent three years working in New York, writing and editing for media companies and then a tech startup.
-I currently live with my partner in Philadelphia.
+In early 2018 I said good-bye to New York, and I now coordinate production for a university press in Philadelphia.
 I adore Philly and its vibrant culinary scene, robust artistic/artisan community, and magnificent architecture.
 It might be my favorite city in the US.
 Just don't tell Boston that.